cyb0124/OCRemote/README.md

 Note: it is safe to terminate the server at any time.
 However, it is not safe to shutdown the computer in Minecraft while the server is running, as it may cause incomplete set of input items to be sent to machines.

 ## Bus
-OCRemote requires a shared inventory to move items around.
-This inventory is called as the "bus" in the source code.
-The bus can be implemented using EnderStorage's ender chests, or using ActuallyAdditions' item lasers.\
+OCRemote requires a shared inventory to temporarily hold items for transferring.
+This inventory is called as the "bus" in the source code.\
 ![Viewing inside the bus inventory](busDemo3.gif "Viewing inside the bus inventory")

 ## Storage